groadabike/Kaldi-Dsing-task/README.md

 ## 2- Initial steps

 The first step before running any of the scripts is to obtain access to **Sing!** dataset.
-For more details, go to  [https://ccrma.stanford.edu/damp/](https://ccrma.stanford.edu/damp/).
+For more details, go to [DAMP repository](https://ccrma.stanford.edu/damp/).

 ## 3- Transform Sing! to DSing dataset